 Life after lockdown has already impacted businesses and industries all over the world.
-The music festival industry will no doubt also have changed drastically to accommodate the new norms that governments and nations have adopted to fight against the spread of the disease.
-Music festivals after COVID-19 will return with new standards and guidelines, a ‘new festival normal’ if you will, to ensure the safety of festival goers.
+The music festival industry will no doubt also have changed drastically.
+Namely to accommodate the new norms and guidelines that governments and nations have adopted to fight against the spread of the disease.
+Music festivals after COVID-19 will return with new standards, a ‘new festival normal’ if you will, to ensure the safety of festival goers.

 Respect the Rules Issued by Promoters and Organisers at Music Festivals After COVID-19